- Fractional Aircraft Ownership Expenses

-If you decide to terminate your fractional ownership, you may be required to pay termination fees.
+If you decide to terminate your airplane co-ownership, you may be required to pay termination fees.

-With these expenses in mind, you can have a better idea of whether you want to buy into ownership of private jet travel, or to stick with private jet charter companies for your air travel needs.
+With this information in mind, you can have a better idea of whether you want to buy into ownership of private jet travel or to stick with private jet charter companies for your air travel needs.

-In conclusion, fractional aircraft ownership can be a great option for those looking to fly privately without the high costs of full aircraft ownership.
-However, it’s important to be aware of the expenses related to private jet fractional ownership, costs including the initial purchase price, monthly management fee, hourly usage fee, repositioning fees, maintenance and repairs, insurance, and termination fees.
+In conclusion, when deciding between whole ownership vs fractional ownership, fractional aircraft ownership can be a great option for those looking to fly privately without the high costs of full aircraft ownership.
+However, it’s important to be aware of the expenses related to private jet fractional ownership.

-By understanding these fractional plane ownership costs, you can make an informed decision about whether fractional aircraft ownership is the right choice for you.
+By understanding these fractional plane ownership costs, you can make an informed decision about whether shared ownership is the right choice for you.